 Gilda’s Study Corner provides homework help from a trained volunteer for one hour prior to their support group.
 This program was developed to help ease the burden of ensuring that homework is done by the end of the night.

-This very special program provides week-long sessions of fun themes, specialized workshops, field trips and lots of laughter during periods throughout the year when school is not in session (mid-winter recess, spring break, summer vacation).
-There is no fee for camp, which includes all activities, lunch, and snacks for all campers.
+This very special program provides week-long sessions of fun themes, healthy lifestyle workshops, arts & crafts, and lots of laughter during periods throughout the year when school is not in session (mid-winter recess, spring break, summer vacation).
+There is no fee for Club Sparkle, which includes all activities, lunch, and snacks for all participants.
 Pre-registration is required as there is limited space.

 For Teens Ages 13-17